RoleModel/turbo-confirm/README.md

     }
 ```

-Obviously, the `slotSelector` of any contentSlots you configure will need to reference actual DOM elements that exist in your confirmation dialog template.
+Obviously, the `slotSelector` of any contentSlots you configure will need to reference actual DOM elements in your confirmation dialog template.

 ### Default Config